staticfloat/Sandbox.jl/README.md

 ## Basic usage

 To make use of this toolkit, you will need to have a root filesystem image that you want to use.
-This package comes with a minimal Debian rootfs that can be used for quick tests, to launch `/bin/bash` in an interactive shell, run the following:
+This package can download a minimal Debian rootfs that can be used for quick tests; to launch `/bin/bash` in an interactive shell run the following:

 ```julia
 using Sandbox